tristan-f-r/maxwell/README.md

 # Maxwell

-~~Open-Source~~ Source Available Maxwell the Cat information (originally named "dingus")
+Source Available Maxwell the Cat information (originally named "dingus")

 Here for the webpage?
-Check out https://leodog896.github.io/maxwell.
+Check out https://tristan-f-r.github.io/maxwell.

 ## Where does maxwell originate?